shakthi-sambas/x9115SNN/hw/read/2/README.md

 ######iv3 Limited sources of input parameters
 Apollo considers as parameters only inputs coming from the global arrays POST, GET and REQUEST.

+### Relation to previous Paper
+The sample applications used here were also used to test the SWAT mentioned in the previous paper

+### Reference

+[1] S. Artzi, A. Kiezun, J. Dolby, F. Tip, D. Dig, A. Paradkar, and M. D. Ernst.
+Finding bugs in dynamic web applications.
+In ISSTA, pages
+261–272, 2008.